folio-org/okapi/doc/guide.md

 the corresponding service.

 * Docker: The `dockerImage` property specifies an existing image.
 Okapi manages a container based on this image.
-This option require that the `dockerUrl` points to a Docker Daemon accessible via HTTP.
+This option requires that the `dockerUrl` points to a Docker Daemon accessible via HTTP.

 It is also possible to refer to an already-launched process (maybe running in your development IDE), by POSTing a DeploymentDescriptor to /_/discovery, with no nodeId